-Of the 63 national parks, people tend to flock only to the big names (such as Great Smoky Mountains, Grand Canyon, Rocky Mountain, and Zion National Parks, all of which topped the National Park Service’s annual visitors list in 2019).
+Of the 63 national parks, people tend to flock mostly to the well-known names, such as Great Smoky Mountains, Grand Canyon, Rocky Mountain, Yellowstone, and Zion national parks, all of which topped the National Park Service’s annual visitors list in 2024.
 This leaves the roads of the other equally incredible parks and natural areas far less traveled.
-Want all of the beauty of these incredible places without the crowds?
-You can have it at one of the following lesser-known alternatives to some of the most popular national parks.
+For every packed marquee park, there’s a lesser-known spot that delivers the same kind of awe without the bumper-to-bumper caravans and heavy trail traffic.

 Tips for getting outside this summer

-In addition to the 63 official national parks, the U.S. also has 129 national monuments—usually smaller areas designated worthy of protection for historical, cultural, and/or scientific interest—and hundreds of state parks equally worthy of a visit.
+In addition to the 63 official national parks, the U.S. also has more than 100 national monuments—usually smaller areas designated worthy of protection for historical, cultural, and/or scientific interest—and hundreds of state parks well worth a visit.
 The boundaries of nature also expand beyond the official lines of our national parks, with many national forests and Bureau of Land Management (BLM) lands neighboring them and covering similar geographical features.

-No matter where you go, remember to practice “leave no trace” and pack out what you pack in; stay on trails, don’t feed or get close to wildlife, always let someone know where you’re going in case of an emergency, and download maps or keep a paper backup in the likely case that you lose reception.
+No matter where you go, remember to practice Leave No Trace principles and pack out what you pack in, stay on trails, avoid feeding or getting close to wildlife, always let someone know where you’re going in case of an emergency, and download offline maps or keep a paper backup in the likely case that you lose reception out in the wilderness.

 More than 500 miles of trails run through Shenandoah National Park.